Angle of Attack

-Armed with this information, I will have a back up plan if the airspeed indicators quit on me or there is a disparity I cannot otherwise explain.
+Armed with this information, you can have a back up plan if the airspeed indicators quit or if there is a disparity you cannot otherwise explain.

 14 CFR 25, Title 14: Aeronautics and Space, Federal Aviation Administration, Department of Transportation

 Air Training Command Manual 51-3, Aerodynamics for Pilots, 15 November 1963